NKI-CCB/won-parafac/README.md

 The code requires [tensor toolbox version 2.6 (by Tamara Kolda)](https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html ), freely available for non-commercial use upon registration.

-For running the code, tenstor toobox must be avilable on the path environment, using `addpath` command.
+For running the code, tenstor toobox must be avilable on the path environment, using `addpath` command in MATLAB.

 ### Demo code and data